sofiabosch/Dashboard/README.md

 Dataset 3: Nutrition - Participants were requested to capture images of all food and drinks consumed during the 2-week digital data collection.

 Dataset 4: Biomarkers - Genetic information a series of single-nucleotide polymorphisms associated with metabolism, nutrition and immune system deterioration were measured.
+Additionally, the Glucose Management Indicator, which indicates the average AC1 level based on the average glucose level, glucose variability and coeffcient of variation of all readings logged over 2 weeks

 Dataset 6: Vital signs - It records HR, it is recorded for each participant every 5 s as beats per minute (bpm).